Skip to content

 A range of interventions and approaches are offered including strategic and developmental work, capacity building, individual pupil work, small group work, and targeted interventions.
 The degree of involvement ranges from a single consultation to more detailed individual assessment and discussion with staff and parents/carers relating to outcomes and interventions.
 Initial consultation sessions are available to help support staff to identify a plan of action.

 The work of our team is directly associated with a range of national and local initiatives relating to EAL best practice, safeguarding, and equalities.
-The team consists of Advisory Teachers, Specialist Bilingual Teachers (Polish, Arabic & Chinese), Bilingual Education Officers and specialist EAL support staff.
+The team consists of Advisory Teachers, Specialist Bilingual Teachers (Polish, Arabic and Chinese), Bilingual Education Officers and specialist EAL support staff.
 All of our staff are experienced practitioners with additional training in the area of language development across the curriculum.

 The range of work undertaken includes: